Cast in bronze, Edgar Martinez immortalized by Mariners with statue outside T-Mobile Park

-For more than a decade, Ken Griffey Jr. and Edgar Martinez made up the heart of the Mariners’ lineup.
+For more than a decade, Ken Griffey Jr. and Edgar Martinez made up the heart of the Mariners lineup.

 Now, they’ll be side by side forever.